-Figure 1: The great circle, also called geodesic line and orthonome, and the rhumb line or loxodrome joining the location A (for example New York) to the point B (for example Jerusalem).
+Figure 1: The great circle, also called geodesic line and orthonome, and the rhumb line or loxodrome joining the location A (for example New York) to the point J (for example Jerusalem).
 On our drawing the prayer direction, in the location A, is northeastward according to the great circle theory and southeastward according to the loxodrome theory.

-Then the observer in New York or on the satellite will naturally consider that the straight path on the surface of the earth between New York and Jerusalem is the projection of the lightened straight line New York - Jerusalem on the surface of the earth from its center.
+A more geometrical argumentation could be as follows.
+Let us consider a transparent earth with a lightened center.
+The night observer in New York or an external observer on a satellite will see or imagine the straight line of light crossing the earth and joining New York to Jerusalem specially lightened for the circumstance.
+The observer in New York or on the satellite will naturally consider that the straight path on the surface of the earth between New York and Jerusalem is the projection of the lightened straight line of New York-Jerusalem on the surface of the earth from its center.

-For the same observers, the rhumb8 line joining New York to Jerusalem would appear as a segment of a spherical helix and they would consider that this line is a very strange and odd solution for the straight path joining New York to Jerusalem.
+For the same observers, the rhumb6 line joining New York to Jerusalem would appear as a segment of a spherical helix and they would consider that this line is a very strange and odd solution for the straight path joining New York to Jerusalem.

-Another consideration allows finding the prayer direction while respecting the concept of straight propagation of the prayer.
-If we consider the linear propagation of the prayer along the tangent to the great circle in the considered location, this tangent in New York is in the plane of the great circle passing through New York and Jerusalem and it intersects the zenithal direction of Jerusalem.
+Another consideration allows finding the prayer direction while respecting the concept of straight propagation of prayer.
+If we consider the linear propagation of prayer along the tangent to the great circle in the considered location, this tangent in New York is in the plane of the great circle passing through New York and Jerusalem and it intersects the zenithal direction of Jerusalem.

-According to the symbolic adopted in the Talmud,9 the prayer pronounced in the Temple passes through the Gates of the sanctuary, אערי היכל, and then they pass through the gates of the sky, שערי שמים, According to our scheme, the prayers coming from New York reach directly the sky on the zenithal direction of Jerusalem after escaping and bypassing the gates of the sanctuary and the gates of the sky which apparently work according to the local time of Jerusalem.
-You might consider this scheme as naïve or stupid, but it has some other merit.
-Indeed if the prayers coming from New York had to pass through the Temple they would arrive at a time of closure of the gates of the sanctuary and of the sky and they should be stored until the next day.
-Such a local was not described in Massekhet Midot.
-According to the proposed scheme, not only we justify the principle of the determination of the direction toward Jerusalem but we explain that the sky is always open to accept in real time prayers coming from everywhere.
-Thus by a purely straight linear propagation along the tangent in New York to the great circle passing through New York and Jerusalem, prayer can reach the sky on the zenithal direction of Jerusalem.
+According to the symbolism adopted in the Talmud,7 the prayer pronounced in the Temple passes through the Gates of the sanctuary, שערי היכל, and then passes through the gates of the sky, שערי שמים.
+According to our scheme, the prayers coming from New York directly reach the sky on the zenithal direction of Jerusalem after escaping and bypassing the gates of the sanctuary and the gates of the sky which apparently work according to the local time of Jerusalem.
+This scheme might sound naïve, but it has some merit.
+Indeed, if the prayers coming from New York had to pass through the Temple they would arrive at a time of closure of the gates of the sanctuary and of the sky and they would have to be stored until the next day.
+According to the proposed scheme, not only do we justify the principle of the determination of the direction toward Jerusalem, but we explain that the sky is always open to accept prayers coming from everywhere in real time.
+Thus, by a purely straight linear propagation along the tangent in New York to the great circle passing through New York and Jerusalem, prayer can reach the sky on the zenithal direction of Jerusalem.

-8 See appendix 4: Orthonome and loxodrome.

-9 For the prayer of Ne'ila and the closure of the gates: see B. Ta'anit 26b, B. Yoma 87b and Y. Ta'anit IV, 67c.
-See also Rambam Hikhot Tefila 1: 7 and 3: 6 with Hagahot Maimoniot, note [5].
+- 6 See the Mathematical Appendix, 5.
+Orthonome and loxodrome. - For the prayer of Ne'ila and the closure of the gates: see B. Ta'anit 26b, B. Yoma 87b and Y. Ta'anit IV, 67c.
+See also Rambam Hilkhot Tefila 1: 7 and 3: 6 with Hagahot Maimoniot, note [5].